St. Margaret Church and St. Mary Magdalen Mission

 A team of volunteers complete intake forms and put together Thanksgiving baskets for those in need of a Thanksgiving meal.
 At Christmas time, we complete intake forms and begin compiling gifts and food for families and individuals in Harford County.
-Volunteers are needed for making and taking telephone calls, wrapping, packaging, moving gifts, distributing gifts and helping with lunches for volunteers.
+Volunteers are needed for making and taking telephone calls, wrapping, packaging, and distributing gifts.

 Jam Sandwich Ministry

 Group meets the 3rd Sunday of each month to prepare lunch bags with sandwiches, drink and a snack to deliver in the Aberdeen area to the homeless population.

 Volunteers alternate days to cover telephone messages, take incoming calls and complete intake forms from those seeking assistance with eviction, utilities, food, shelter and other necessities in order to assess their situation.
 Offer referral sources when necessary.
 Appointments are scheduled on Monday and Wednesday 9:00am, 9:30am and 10:00am.
 Volunteers are scheduled daily 11:30am, Monday through Friday as needed.

 The Sharing Table

 Aluminum pans with a variety of recipes are found at the tables in the Church, Mission and Parish Office.
 We encourage anyone to prepare at home, freeze and drop off at the Parish Office during business hours.
 Casseroles ae picked up on Friday and delivered to Prince of Peace Church in Edgewood.
 The Sharing Table assists 150-300 families weekly.